SuperOfficeDocs/data-access/docs/netserver/index.md

 [OSQL][1] encompasses all **common SQL elements**, such as SELECT, JOIN, WHERE, AND, OR, and so forth.
 It exposes all of these elements as **class objects**, to be constructed and leveraged in an "object-orientated" manner.

-OSQL has the best performance of all NetServer API layers.
+OSQL has the **best performance** of all NetServer API layers.
 When using OSQL to create code, the code will be more responsive and efficient than when using the Services, RDB, or the HDB layers.

 [Read more about OSQL.][1]

 ## Programming with NetServer APIs

 When programming with the NetServer API, other than calling the web services directly, every solution needs a SuperOffice-specific section group in your application configuration file.
 This means adding a SuperOffice-specific section group to an *app.config* file for Windows Forms applications, or the *web.config* file for an ASP.NET web application.

 The SuperOffice section group contains configuration options relevant NetServer operations, such as logging, document handling, security, database options, and so forth.
 Everything you need to know about the SuperOffice configuration options is well-defined in the [NetServer configuration documentation][12].

 > [!NOTE]
 > The more control over the queries you have, the more responsibility you take on for handling ensuring that relationships and keys are maintained properly.

 All types of technology platforms, including Java, PHP, Python, Ruby, and many more can integrate with NetServer web services.
 Any technology stack that supports web services can connect to and exchange data with SuperOffice NetServer.
-SuperOffice only supplies .NET proxy assemblies.
+SuperOffice supplies .NET proxy assemblies only.
 All other technology platforms must generate their own proxies, or use raw SOAP/XML, to access the web services.

+> [!TIP]
+> Before you start coding, brush up on your knowledge about [SuperOffice authentication][13].

 ### Integration points